pl80tech/CarND-Traffic-Sign-Classifier/Writeup.md

 * Analyze Performance
 * Output Top 5 Softmax Probabilities For Each Image Found on the Web

-Here are the top five softmax proabilities for each image calculated by the model.
+Here are the top five softmax probabilities for each image calculated by the model.
 The result is picked from project file.

 ```python
 Image #1